-- 6.1 West Dunbartonshire CHCP provides integrated health and social care services for older people.
-In delivering these services, social and health care staff will consider the physical, medical and social needs of individuals.
-This, along with the use of Integrated Care Planning of services, will ensure that local services and indeed the care plans of individuals focus on addressing individual needs. - 6.2 Increasingly, older people's services are driven to develop and provide interventions which ensure that the individual is central to the development, implementation and management of their own care package.
-This is reflected in the use of a tiered approach to service delivery (Diagram 2).
-This model of delivery enables providers to respond to, and support, individuals in accessing appropriate care which reflects their own needs.
+- 6.1 West Dunbartonshire CHCP provides integrated health and social care services for people with mental illness.
+In delivering these services, CHCP staff take account of the physical, mental, emotional, social and economic needs of individuals. - 6.2 Mental health services aim to develop and provide interventions which ensure that the individual (and their carers) is central to the development, implementation and management of their own care and recovery plan.
+This is reflected in the use of a tiered approach to service delivery (Diagram 2) which describes the type and intensity of services available in each tier.